paulklemm/mygo/README.md

 - `significance_cutoff`.
 Filter for significant GO terms
 - `simplify_ontologies`.
 Run computational heavy GO term simplification.
 - `do_gse`.
 Conduct a GSEA analysis.
 Deactivate if you do not pipe in a whole gene set.
+- `use_background`.
+Use background of significant/not significant genes instead of all genes.

 ## Installation